Programster's Blog

 Thats it!
 You now have an incredibly basic DNS "server" setup to answer requests.

 You must restart the docker container whenever you make a change to the dnsmasq.hosts/hosts file for the changes to take effect.
-You can do this by running: sudo docker stop $CONTAINER_ID followed by: sudo docker start $CONTAINER_ID
+You can do this by running: docker compose restart

 Prevent DHCP Overriding Your Nameserver